pinga-lab/paper-tle-euler-tutorial/manuscript.md

 provide good constraints on
 the horizontal location of an anomaly source.
 Euler deconvolution is
-a fast and simple technique
-that is able to add
-an extra dimension to
+able to add an extra dimension to the interpretation.
-the interpretation.
 It estimates
 a set of (x, y, z) points
-that ideally fall inside
+that, ideally, fall inside
 the source of the anomaly.
-Additionally,
+The deconvolution requires
-some extensions to Euler deconvolution are able to estimate a parameter called the *structural index* (SI) of the source.
+the x-, y-, and z-derivatives of the data and a parameter called the *structural index* (SI).
-This structural index is a number that is related to the ideal form of the source.
+The SI is a number (usually integer) that is related to the homogeneity of the potential field and varies for different fields and source types [@Stavrev2007].
 For example,
 in the case of total field magnetic anomaly data, a sphere is represented by an SI of 3, whereas a dike is represented by an SI of 1.
-Thus,
-the structural index can tell us which ideal geometric shape more closely resembles the source.
-Structural index estimation
-is a subject of its own
-and will not be covered here.
+There are methods
+that can estimate the SI
-We refer the reader to
+and we refer the reader to
 @Barbosa1999
 and
 @Melo2013
 for more information.

-# An example with synthetic data
+### An example with synthetic data

 The best way to
 fully grasp the usefulness and limitations